So you find yourself in an unbelievable situation: You failed the bar exam.

 It means being more conscious and deliberate about HOW you use the resources you have (including using a bar review course properly if you’re enrolled in one).

 More and more, it appears like self-directed studying is the way to go to lower costs and improve a bar taker’s chances of passing.
-Bar takers (especially repeaters) are disillusioned with bloated courses and are putting together their own curriculum.
+Bar takers (especially repeaters) become disillusioned with bloated courses and end up putting together their own curriculum.

 As they should!
 You’re the dean of your own studies.